 Infrastructure is primitive.
 Large drainage ditches carry away raw sewage, trash and run off from rain.
 The streets lack sign age, which makes traveling like working through a maze.

 Even with what appears as so little, these people have so much.
 They honor family and have strong traditions and customs.
 Loaded with spirituality, they take care of their neighbors and share whatever they have.
-They are docile.
-Crime is lower in Nicaragua than in any other Central American country.
-Violent crime is practically nonexistent.
+Violent crime is uncommon, although the families do utilize decorative metal gates and doors to protect themselves from non-violent crimes such as burglary, which is quite common.

 The Marilac School